HsuChe/Stock-Market-Analysis/README.md

 ### Prerequisites

-Some important variables we need to defined for the For loop are LastRowA, which will determine the last used cell in the column and set the range for our loop.
+Some important variables we need to define for the For loop are LastRowA, which will determine the last used cell in the column and set the range for our loop.
 The method I used is the following.

 <a href="https://stackoverflow.com/questions/39470412/last-row-in-column-vba"><strong>Code Credit »</strong></a>